LorenzoCorbella74/my-front-end-framework/README.md

 # Luce.js

- Yet another Front end framework with all the main features of the famous FE framework, developed solely for educational purposes.
-To have better performance than the solutions adopting Virtual DOM I have used the Templating & Rendering engine of [lit-html](https://github.com/polymer/lit-html) while for data reactivity [on-change](https://github.com/sindresorhus/on-change) has been used.
+ Yet another Front end framework with all the main features of the "famous" FE framework, developed solely for educational purposes.
+To have better performance than the solutions adopting Virtual DOM I have used the Templating & Rendering engine of [lit-html](https://github.com/polymer/lit-html) while for data reactivity the library [on-change](https://github.com/sindresorhus/on-change) has been used.

 ## FEATURES
 - [x] Components, nested components and multiple istances of the same component
 - [x] Components API similar to [Vue.js](https://vuejs.org) with the reactive data model proxied from the```data```property and```Computed properties```
-- [x] Component hooks: onInit, onPropsChange (with check between the change of the data of the parent and the requested property from the child)
+- [x] Component hooks: onInit, onPropsChange (with check between the change of the data of the parent and the requested property from the child), onDestroy
 - [x] Two way data binding and data reactivity on primitives, objects and arrays
 - [x] wrapper of the [fetch API](https://github.com/github/fetch) for HTTP requests
 - [x] Client side routing system based on [History API](https://developer.mozilla.org/en-US/docs/Web/API/History), routes with parameters,